 - Is the communication active?

 - Is the correct merge field (such as “sys-email”) being used for the recipient field?

 - If the mailing is an hours before/hours after message, it will not send again if the original trigger time has passed, even if the “hours before/after” value is changed.
-Therefore, it is always a good idea to create a new mailing if you want an additional message to be sent at a new hours before/after an event.
+Therefore, it is always a good idea to create a new mailing if you want an additional message to be sent for a new hours before/after event.

 - “Hours before/after” mailings will not send to students who register for/are marked as attended for the event after the “hours before/after” point in time.

-- If an event has a no specific start time indicated, then the start time will be considered to be 12:00 am on the day of the event.
+- If an event has no specific start time indicated, then the start time will be considered to be 12:00 am on the day of the event.
 This has implications for the hours before/after trigger.

 To cancel an event registration as a Slate user as if you are a student (i.e., in a way that will trigger the cancellation email to be sent), do the following: